Toggle diff (371 lines)

 +

-+Each of these require a @code{'disk} target providing either a @code{device},
++Each of these requires a @code{'disk} target providing either a @code{device},

-+and @code{qemu-riscv64} boards.
-Here the bootloader just copies U-Boot
++@code{qemu-riscv64}, in which the bootloader just copies U-Boot to

 +

-+By default Guix configures U-Boot to use a generated extlinux config.
++By default Guix configures U-Boot to boot using a generated extlinux config, but

 +@end itemize